syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-PDF/NET/Assembly_Required_for_PPTXtoPDF_Conversion.md

 ---
 title: Assemblies required for PowerPoint to PDF conversion | Syncfusion
-description: This section explains the assemblies required to convert a PowerPoint presentation to PDF for various platforms and frameworks.
+description: Learn about the assemblies required to convert PowerPoint to PDF using the .NET PowerPoint (Presentation) library.
 platform: document-processing
 control: Presentation
 documentation: UG